XudongLiuHarold/xudongliuharold.github.io/_posts/lc/2020-09-14-Leetcode Diary-lc62-63-64.md

 - Now consider if some obstacles are added to the grids.
 How many unique paths would there be?

+## 64

+- Now consider every elements has numbers as weight, find the minimum sum path.

 **Example**

 ```bash